Brief

 Aconcagua

-- on 13 May, Andres Karu becomes the first Estonian climber to ascend all of
+- on 13 May, Andres Karu becomes the first Estonian climber to ascend all 45 highest summits of the European countries

 - on 22 May, T. Tuuleveski and A. Valge